raygj/consul-content/docker/readme.md

 #### docker env vars

-additional work that can be done to obfiscate secrets or provide automation during container builds, see [this reference blog post](https://medium.com/better-programming/using-variables-in-docker-compose-265a604c2006)
+additional work that can be done to obfuscate secrets or provide automation during container builds, see [this reference blog post](https://medium.com/better-programming/using-variables-in-docker-compose-265a604c2006)

+# Next Steps

+- configure a more in-depth Consul health check for Node and MySQL services
+- deploy another Docker VM to host a few more instances of the Node container and a Consul Agent sidecar
+- register all instances with Consul datacenter
+- deploy a Nginx service to front-end the Node microservices with a dynamic configuration driven by Consul Template
+	- fail instances or whole VMs to demo dynamic configuration of Nginx to keep the service healthy and available

 # Appendix: Docker Compose Bootstrap